Home/Scam SMS Examples/Fake PhonePe Link Scam Example

 Example message

-PhonePe Notice: Your KYC is pending.
-Complete verification within 24 hours or your wallet and UPI services will be blocked.
+PhonePe Notice: Your KYC is incomplete.
+Complete verification within 24 hours at hxxp://phonepe-kyc-verify-alert[dot]example or wallet access may be restricted.

 Why it looks suspicious